mirror/dd-wrt/src/router/krb5/doc/admin/install_kdc.rst

 Configure replica KDCs
 ~~~~~~~~~~~~~~~~~~~~~~

-Database propagation copies the contents of the master's database, but
+Database propagation copies the contents of the primary's database,
-does not propagate configuration files, stash files, or the kadm5 ACL
+but does not propagate configuration files, stash files, or the kadm5
-file.
-The following files must be copied by hand to each replica (see
+ACL file.
+The following files must be copied by hand to each replica
-:ref:`mitK5defaults` for the default locations for these files):
+(see :ref:`mitK5defaults` for the default locations for these files):

 * krb5.conf
 * kdc.conf